-There are tons of gear out there specifically for ice fishing, but not everything is as essential as it seems.
-While the necessary equipment is a must to avoid feeling handicapped or facing unnecessary difficulties when you go ice fishing, the optional gear exponentially increases the fun.
-If you have budget constraints, always try to get the necessary items first.
+There are many equipment for ice fishing, but not everything is essential.
+While the necessary equipment is a must to avoid feeling handicapped or facing difficulties, the optional gear exponentially increases the fun.
+If on a budget, always try to get the necessary items first.

 Without a well-defined gear list, we are almost planning to fail at the very first step.
 Also, this list has been sorted into necessary and optional according to where we feel an item might belong.
 Your thoughts might be different.

 Jigging rods are the best and the most common types of fishing rods for ice fishing.
 They are relatively small compared to a standard rod, i.e., around 2-3 ft in length, and have an ultralight action.
 The short length of jigging rods helps anglers keep their position close to the hole.

 Ultralight action makes the rod very sensitive and adept at detecting even the lightest bite.
 When you hook a fish, always reel it in slowly (even if it is a panfish) since you are using an ultralight rod.
 Also, keep in mind the waterbody you are fishing on and the kind of fishes it has.

 For bigger species like pikes and muskies, you'd want to choose a sturdier rod.
 Any small to mid-size, light to medium action rod is fine.
 However, long rods are a strict no-no as they are really clumsy to use, especially due to the bend while pulling out your catch through the hole.